noahsadude/201-final-project/user_stories.md

 # Developer
 1. As a developer, I want to make a fun, intuitive, simple GUI;
-1. As a developer, I want to make three distinct web pages:
+1. As a developer, I want to make three distinct web pages: index.html,       add-question.html with the ability to add new question and its answer to the mix, about.html with photo and description of each member;
-  - index.html - flash card page
-  - add-question.html  - add a new question and its answer to the mix
-  - about.html - photo and description of each dev team member;
 1. As a developer, I want to enable the user to add more questions and answers;
-1. As a developer, I want to make a Question constructor function with:
+1. As a developer, I want to make a question constructor function with the following properties: question category, question, answer, and number of times shown they know the answer; don't know the answer; or answers they select that are familiar, but not certain;
-  - Properties:
-    - question category
-    - question
-    - answer
-    - number of times shown
-  - Number of times the user selects that they know the answer
-  - Number of times the user selects that they do not know the answer.
-  - Number of times the user selects that they are familiar, but not certain.
-  - Prototypes:
-    - calcPlayerScore = answered/shown;
-1. As a developer, I want to enable onclick events:
-When the card is showing a question, the click will flip the card over and show the answer and vice versa;
+1. As a developer, I want to enable onclick events: when the card is showing a question, the click will flip the card over and show the answer and vice versa;
 1. As a developer, I want to keep track of when a question was last shown;
 E.g. If a question was shown within the last 5 times, don’t show.
 One possible way to do this for this example: five arrays: inLastOne[], inLastTwo[], inLastThree[], inLastFour[], inLastFive[] (this might make the code easier to read than creating one array of these individual arrays)